Revenue Growth KPI

 How BeatRoute Can Help

-This is where BeatRoute’s Goal-Driven AI framework comes in.
+This is where BeatRoute’s Goal-Driven AI ensures execution against revenue-growth goals.

 • Set revenue growth goals for your teams and channel partners

-• Empower them with agentic AI workflows to drive revenue growth as a KPI
+• Guide them through in-visit prompts and pitch workflows that drive revenue growth as a KPI

 • Gamify them to improve their input behavior in the market